As we all know, things don’t always go as planned. This morning we headed out bright and early

 drive by and still get your waterfall fix.

-But we always stop, and why wouldn’t we, it’s just too good to pass up.
+But we do stop, and why wouldn’t we, it’s just too good to pass up.
 And today with all the recent rain it's

 spectacular.
 After some chit-chat with